Accessories for the IBM 1627 Plotter

 center: the drafting-pen liquid ink and boxes of spare drafting tips

-bottom: the felt tip pen adapter, ballpoint pen adapter, drafting pen barrels
+ballpoint pen adapter (thick tube), drafting pen barrels

-the smaller reticule fits in the carriage's small hole -X-axis one inch over the pen
+The smaller reticule fits in the carriage's small hole X-axis one inch over the pen

 the larger reticule fits in the solenoid carriage, for paper alignment